Babymoon

-Before you head off on your babymoon, it’s important to keep your doctor in the loop and clear your travel plans with them, especially if you’re at a higher medical risk during pregnancy.
+A bit of serious chat first… Before you head off on your babymoon, it’s important to keep your doctor in the loop and clear your travel plans with them, especially if you’re at a higher medical risk during pregnancy.
 Make sure you check out any travel advice for your destination so you’re in the loop about things like Zika virus outbreaks (mainly spread by mosquitos).
 Plus, ensure that you’re up to date with relevant vaccinations, have valid travel insurance and have checked out the medical facilities in your resort.
+Check out our top tips for flying when you’re pregnant, too.

-Many pregnant women prefer not to travel in their first trimester due to increased nausea, but this is down to personal preference.
-However, airlines may have restrictions on how late into the pregnancy you’re allowed to fly.
+Some pregnant women prefer not to travel in their first trimester if their nausea is particularly bad, but it’s all just personal preference and everyone feels different.
+However, airlines may also have restrictions on how late into your pregnancy you’re allowed to fly.
 Most won’t allow passengers over 35 weeks’ pregnant and some require a medical certificate from your doctor or midwife after around 28 weeks.
-Check with your airline – any regulations are in place to provide the best safety and support to you and your baby.
+Check with your airline – any regulations are only in place to provide the best safety and support to you and your baby.

 Right – now that you’re in the know about this pre-baby travel trend, here are our top relaxing babymoon destinations…